compbiomech/FEM/README.md

+# Computational Biomechancis Course

+In this repository, there are extra materials for the Computational Biomechancis Course at TU Graz.

-# Finite Element Method
+## Fintie Element Method
-Materials about FEM including FEAPpv example problems
+FEAPpv example problems